Aadatha Aattamellam

 Aadatha Aattamellam is a 2009 Tamil language drama film directed by A. B. Azhagar and produced by T. Radhakrishnan Kabilan.
 The film stars Ravi Ganesh, Bharathi and Jenny Jasmine, with Mansoor Ali Khan, T. P. Gajendran, Rishi and Srinath playing supporting roles.
-It was released after on 27 March 2009, after three years of production delays.
+It was released on 27 March 2009, after three years of production delays.
 The film marked the debut of Meera Jasmine's sister Jenny Jasmine in Tamil cinema.

 Plot

 The film begins with Ashok (Ravi Ganesh) being urgently transported to the hospital by his sister Sudha (Jenny Jasmine) and his brother-in-law Kannan (Rishi).

 Sudha and Ashok are orphan siblings.
 When their parents committed suicide due to debts, Sudha had to support her little brother; so she had to raise him like a mother.
 In addition to working hard at school, Sudha worked in a petrol station.
 As the years passed by, Sudha became a bank receptionist and Ashok grew to become a basketball player.
 Ashok and his college mate Divya (Bharathi) fell in love with each other.
 First reluctant, Sudha accepted to marry Kannan, a marketing manager.
 What matters the most to Sudha was her brother, so she imposed one condition to Kannan: that her brother lives with them after the marriage.
 They eventually married, but married life was not as she expected as the in-laws refused her condition.
 Ashok was then forced to live in his college hostel, where he became a drug addict.
 Ashok could neither perform well in basketball games nor focus on studies and was eventually suspended from his college.
 So Sudha took him to her home, but the situation had only worsened as his addiction hurt his entourage.
 Ashok was then rejected by his friends, his girlfriend, and even his sister.
 During an argument with his sister and his brother-in-law, Ashok accidentally fell off a building.

 Back to the present, Ashok dies in the hospital bed in front of his helpless sister Sudha.